 This exciting certificate program provides graduates with generalist skills to work in a variety of frontline human service settings.
 Students will have the opportunity to focus their training in one of four unique communities:

-NorQuest College offers an approved, two-year Social Work diploma program with a multicultural focus.
+NorQuest College offers an approved and accredited two-year full-time Social Work diploma program with a multicultural focus.
 As its mission, the program emphasizes the value of human diversity and teaches practice within an anti-oppressive framework that is supportive and empowering.

 |Aboriginal History, Identity and Culture|